makusets/esphome-toshiba-ab/README.md

 Improvements over v1:
 - Works with a wide voltage range in the AB line (v1 only worked within a very narrow voltage window on the AB line), which should expand compatibility to more toshiba models.
-- Much better filtereing of noise and virtually no noise introduced on the AB line.
+- Much better filtering of noise and virtually no noise introduced on the AB line.
 - Robust comparator design for data processing with DC filtering capacitor.

 notes:

-- The ESP consumes a lot more energy than the conventional wall remotes due to WiFi.
-Therefore, the board is powered using a buck converter, as oposed to the LDO used in original Toshiba wall remote.
+- The ESP consumes a lot more energy than the conventional wall remotes due to Wi-Fi.
+Therefore, the board is powered using a buck converter, as opposed to the LDO used in original Toshiba wall remote.
 This has the potential of introducing noise and interfere with data transmission.
 Through testing, I found that the specific make and model of the buck had a big impact on data corruption; as well as a good size capacitor on the 3.3v rail.
 This design has been tested with a DEXU branded buck and works without issues.
 If you test other components, please let me know what you found out.
-- The DCDC buck provides 3.3V and then in fed into a 3.3V LDO, although this is conterintuitive, the LDO is needed for USB power and the model chosen allows for 3.3V input.
+- The DCDC buck provides 3.3V and then is fed into a 3.3V LDO, although this is counterintuitive, the LDO is needed for USB power and the model chosen allows for 3.3V input.
 - The data reading is done using DC filtering and then a comparator.
 The size of the DC filter capacitor is important.
-- The writing is done by pulling the A line low (to B) across a 330ohm resistor for a "O" bit, this is the same approach adopted by toshiba otiginal board.
+- The writing is done by pulling the A line low (to B) across a 330ohm resistor for a "0" bit, this is the same approach adopted by toshiba original board.

 # ESPHome Toshiba_AB AC Component